 Faculty are invited to serve as as a reviewer for UVA Limited Submissions.
 If you are interested, please contact us.

 LIMITED SUBMISSION PROCESS OVERVIEW

 IDENTIFICATION AND ANNOUNCEMENT OF LIMITED SUBMISSION OPPORTUNITIES

 The Office of the VPR monitors a number of recurring limited submission opportunities and disseminates internal solicitations regularly.
 If an LSO is targeted to faculty within a School/Department, the VPR Office will defer to that unit for coordination.
-If there are additional LSOs that Schools would like for VPR to add to the list to coordinate, please let us know.
+If there are additional LSOs that Schools would like for VPR to add to the list to coordinate, please email us.
 Notification of LSOs handled by VPR are publicized as follows:

 - Limited Submission Competition Page – This page includes open opportunities managed by VPR and is updated frequently.

 - LSO Mailing List - To sign up for email alerts for all limited submission opportunities (LSOs) posted to the limited submission competition page, send an email to email@example.com with the word subscribe as the only word in the Subject heading.

 - Targeted Emails - Sent to Associate Deans of Research and others from appropriate Schools, Departments, and units.
 Each School has separate processes for sharing these announcements with faculty and staff.

 - Letter of Intent (LOI) Submission – Instructions available here.